RAM TRUCKS AND VANS

 Choosing the best engine and transmission for your pickup truck depends on how you’ll be using it.
 Consider the following for the optimal balance of performance and efficiency.

-To help get the most out of your engine, many Ram trucks offer available efficiency-boosting features like an eTorque Mild Hybrid System and Active Air® Grille Shutters, which open and close to optimize engine cooling based on your speed, load and engine temperature.
+To help get the most out of your engine, many Ram trucks offer available efficiency-boosting features like an eTorque Mild Hybrid System (available only on Ram 1500) and Active Air® Grille Shutters, which open and close to optimize engine cooling based on your speed, load and engine temperature.

 If you have to transport a crew to a jobsite or want to use your work vehicle to take your family out on the town, Ram trucks come in several cab sizes: Regular, Crew, Quad Cab® and Mega Cab®.

 Different types of truck cabs meet different needs.
-Generally, regular cab pickup trucks accommodate more payload, while larger cabs offer a more passenger-oriented experience.
+Generally, regular cab pickup trucks accommodate more payload, while four-door cabs offer a more passenger-oriented experience.
 A Regular Cab truck features two doors and one row of seating for up to three passengers.
-Quad Cab®, Mega Cab® and Crew Cab trucks feature two rows of seating for up to six passengers.
-Note that the Mega Cab comes with the most interior volume and passenger room but is only available in a 6'4" box configuration.
+Four-door trucks like the Quad Cab®, Mega Cab® and Crew Cab feature two rows of seating for up to six passengers.
+Note that the Mega Cab comes with the most interior volume and passenger room compared to the other cab sizes.

 Whether your pickup truck will be used for recreation or on a worksite, knowing how you’ll use your pickup truck is an important factor when choosing the right one.

-Add a snowplow to the front of your Ram truck to power through some of the toughest weather Mother Nature has to offer.
+Add an aftermarket snowplow to the front of your Ram truck to power through some of the toughest weather Mother Nature has to offer.

 POWER TAKE OFF (PTO)